deimi/parallel/README.md

 [The result](https://youtu.be/7CxnJM1tHzU)

 Note: If you don't want to control backlight from the program, set <code>bl=-1</code>.
-If you are not interested in backlight PWM, set pwm=False.
+If you are not interested in backlight PWM, set <code>pwm=False</code>.
 If there are problems, try to make waiting times longer.